im-knots/ainulindale/README.md

 - Tokens are spent finding relevant information via local RAG and tools to ensure the agent's thought process remains tight and focused.
 - This prevents context poisoning and logical drift common in long-lived persistent sessions.

-Tokens spent reconstructing the agents context for each task theoretically offset the need for expensive memory tokens.
+Tokens spent reconstructing the agents context for each task can theoretically offset the need for expensive memory tokens.
+The goal of this pattern is to distil long-throw, multi-shot "intent" into small, short-throw zero-shot tasks.

 ## Core Concepts